Echocardiograms Reveal Extent of Damage

 This procedure uses echocardiography to measure the level of asynchrony (lack of synchronization) in the heart and determine a patient’s eligibility for a specialized pacemaker to correct the problem.

-This procedure allows physicians to identify the performance of each segment of the heart separately, which would give physicians a much more accurate indication of heart damage caused by cancer therapy or other substances.
+This procedure allows physicians to identify the performance of each segment of the heart separately, which gives physicians a much more accurate indication of heart damage caused by cancer therapy or other substances.